Gregor Gysi

 He belonged to the reformist wing of the governing Socialist Unity Party of Germany at the time of the pro-democracy transition inspired by then Soviet leader Mikhail Gorbachev.
 He has strongly denied allegations that he used to assist the Stasi, the East German secret police.
 He was the last leader of the Socialist Unity Party of Germany and led the effort that transformed it into the post-Communist Party of Democratic Socialism (PDS), forerunner of The Left.

 Family background

 Gysi was born in Berlin-Lichtenberg in East Berlin, Soviet Zone of Germany.
 His father was Klaus Gysi, a high-ranking official in East Germany who served as the Minister of Culture from 1966 to 1973.
 His mother, Irene Olga Lydia Gysi (née Lessing; 1912–2007), was the sister of political activist Gottfried Lessing, who was married to British writer and Nobel laureate Doris Lessing during his exile in Southern Rhodesia.
 The surname "Gysi" is of Swiss-German origin.
 He is of partial Jewish ancestry; his paternal grandmother was Jewish, as was one of his maternal great-grandfathers.
 One of his maternal great-grandmothers was Russian.
-His sister, Gabriele, is an actress who left East Germany in 1985.
-Today, she is chief dramaturge at the Volksbühne in Berlin.